'Money talks': Federal environment minister calls on businesses, banks to fight climate change | CBC News

 The $450 million for the Green Climate Fund comes from the $5.3 billion the federal government has earmarked for international climate finance over five years.

-The Green Climate Fund, which emerged from the landmark Paris Agreement, helps support developing countries' efforts to transition to low-carbon, climate-resilient economies and protect nature.
+The Green Climate Fund supports developing countries' efforts to transition to low-carbon, climate-resilient economies and protect nature.

 "Money talks, so we encourage other contributors, traditional and new, to use this second replenishment of the Green Climate Fund to raise their ambition," Guilbeault said.